The 80D is possibly the best value do-it-all camera available today. Remarkable image quality potential with a very

 There's bigger, "better" and much more complicated, but I've found simple and inexpensive to be the best approach to lighting.
 You can spend the rest of your life perfecting studio lighting skills, but nice and easy is usually best when on the go.
-More about that in upcoming blog posts.
+The learning shall continue, though.

 The Panasonic eneloop pro 2550mAh NiMH high capacity advanced individual cell batteries are a great choice.
 Seamlessly convenient.
 I've actually never needed a 2nd set for any shoot, but a 2nd set to have on hand isn't a terrible idea.

 Haven't yet had to replace any.

 The Demb flash modifier/reflector softens and redirects on-camera lighting.
 It allows you to maximize use the ceiling and walls as your on-site studio or the modifier itself if nothing to bounce off of.